Juggler logo

 • 10 a.m.
 Eastern (7 a.m.
 Pacific, 11 a.m.
 Atlantic, 3 p.m.
 UK, 4 p.m.
 Europe)

 TimeandDate.com has a useful time zone conversion tool available here for wherever you are.
+More information about Australian and New Zealand.

 What kinds of opening and closing questions?

-The opening and closing questions are intended to help create the mental container for writing.
 They remind you how competent you are, help you select a project and task to work on, and prompt you to think about the various things that might affect your focus today so you can identify strategies to optimise your focus.
-When you return after writing for 90 minutes, the questions help you acknowledge how your project moved forward and notice how your focus was.

 Recordings of these opening and closing segments are also available on the members website to use for your other writing sessions.
 There are also timed recordings for shorter sessions to complement your longer sessions.